emilio-lovarela/AG_Oertel_software_emilio/Common_utils/CMD_tutorial/README.md

 - **Linux (Ubuntu):**
   - Use `Ctrl + Alt + T` to open the terminal.
-  - - **Note:** To open a terminal directly in the desired folder, right-click on an empty space in the file manager and then select Open In Terminal
+  - **Note:** To open a terminal directly in the desired folder, right-click on an empty space in the file manager and select Open Terminal

 #### 2. Navigating Between Folders